yodrew/darkroomretreat/manuscript/protocol.md

 ## difficulty {#difficulty}

 An uncomfortable period usually occurs somewhere in the middle of the retreat, lasting minutes to hours.
 It's like a bout of pain while convalescing in a hospital.
 But now it is the soul that heals.
+What to do?

 ### discomfort {#discomfort}

 You might feel tense, like crawling in your skin.
 You might curl up and cry.
 It's perfectly natural.
 You have provided the organism a chance to work something out, and it is doing so.
 Let it happen.

-If discomfort feels like too much, examine your basic conditions like a hygienist.
+If discomfort feels like too much to be endured, examine your basic conditions like a hygienist:

+- are you safe?
-- first make sure you are drinking water and exercising enough.
+- are you drinking enough water and exercising enough?
 Both these can instantly ease discomfort.
 Maximums: 4L water and 2 hours exercise per day
-- are you safe?
 - do you have enough fresh air and warmth?
-- is it quiet enough? are any noises bothering you?
+- is it quiet enough?
+Are any noises bothering you?
 - is your bed comfortable?
 - is it totally dark?
 - has food been good?